Ways to Give at Cornerstone

 Sew N Serve making masks for church and community.
 For more information email here

-- Connie Allen is working with Catholic Community Services to potentially start serving sack lunches to the people served at the Day Use facilities.
+- Connie Allen is working with Catholic Community Services to serve sack lunches to the people served at the Day Use facilities.
 These will not just be the men whom we have hosted through HOME, but all the people who visit the Day Use Facilities.
 The number of people being served is much larger than our normal HOME dinners for 20-25, so working with a group of friends, your small group, etc. is recommended.
-If you would be interested in helping with this ministry please contact Connie Allen firstname.lastname@example.org or text/call 253-951-1268 (prefer text).
+Please follow the links below or contact Connie Allen email@example.com or text/call 253-951-1268 (prefer text) for more information.

 Community Engagement Center Link (Kent)